BrainwreckedTech/vcproc/README.md

 #### `trim [video] [video] [video] ...`

 This process is optional but recommended to save space.
 Chances are you don't want to save **all** of the video you recorded.
 It operates much like `remux` in that the streams are still copied into the same container type they were found in, but `trim` will only copy the video between the In- and Out-Points you specify.
+If multiple videos are specified, they will all be trimmed within the same timestamps.

 Actually that's a bit of a lie, as `trim` will make some adjustments to your In-Point and Out-Points in favor of capturing extra video.

 + The In-Point will have three seconds subtracted from it
 + The In-Point will then be moved backwards to the closest I-frame (copied video must start on an I-Frame)
+ + Note that this may de-synchronize videos if the recording devices space I-frames differently.
 + The Out-Point will have three seconds added to it.

 The three-second slack space accounts for some "stickiness" with trimmed video.
 The closer an In- or Out-Point is to the beginning or ending of a video, the more ffmpeg likes to "snap" that Point to an I-Frame.